Aloe Vera Soap Recipe with Neem Oil

 Aloe Vera Soap Ingredients

+If you’re looking for the best aloe skin care recipes to make at home, then this soap should top your list!
 To make my homemade aloe vera soap, you will need the following ingredients:

 - Castor Oil: I used castor oil as 5% of the soap making oils in this aloe soap recipe.
 In soap, castor oil is used to boost the bubbles in soap.
 It’s also used for a stable, conditioning lather.